Women’s History Month Happenings Around Philly

-March is Women’s History Month, and institutions around Philly are celebrating in so many ways, from concerts to museum exhibits and more.
+March is Women’s History Month, and institutions around Philly are celebrating in so many ways.
 Learn about some of the amazing women that helped shape our nation and challenge our ideals, and inspire the next generation of leaders by bringing your kids to these family-friendly events.

 Through March 31